 The applicable rate will be determined when the loan is taken.
-Any amounts not paid back on time would be treated as distributions and would be subject to any applicable penalties and income taxes.
+Any amounts not paid back on time would be treated as distributions and subject to applicable penalties and income taxes.

 Types of Solo 401(k) Accounts

-What differentiates these two options is how the participant’s tax liability is going to be handled.
+What differentiates these two options is how the participant's tax liability will be handled.